Electric Mobility Charging Networks

-Many public charging stations are owned or operated by private charging network companies, which can be identified through resources such as the Go Electric Drive “EVSE Products, Charging Network and Service Providers” tool or through one of the main industry associations, such as Electric Drive Transportation Association, Plug In America, or Zero Emission Transportation Association.
-The DOE AFDC’s Alternative Fueling Station Locator also identifies the private charging network companies for the stations in its database.
-These charging networks may commonly require a membership to recharge an EV at their stations, although some States do not allow membership requirements if the charging network uses public subsidies.
+Many public charging stations are owned or operated by private charging network companies.
+These charging networks may require a membership to recharge an EV at their stations, although some States do not allow membership requirements if the charging network uses public subsidies.

 For site planners pursuing a networked charging station—a charging station that is connected to the Internet through cellular or wired broadband service to enable payment, access management, and usage monitoring—a charging network can be a logical partner to engage early in the site-level planning process.
 As partners, charging networks can bring technical expertise and facilitate connections to other important project stakeholders, such as architects, engineers, and contractors.
 They also develop training resources, such as specifications and installation guides, for EV installers.

 Once charging stations are installed and activated, the network can help a site owner or tenant set up the charging station policies, including pricing, access control, administration rights, and advertisements.
-In addition, a charging network can provide advice to the EV infrastructure site planner on best practices for running the charging station based on experience with other sites, including those in similar contexts or geographic locations.
+Note that chargers installed with most Federal funding sources will be subject to 23 CFR 680, which establishes minimum standards for many of these types of policies.
+In addition, a charging network can provide advice to the charging infrastructure site planner on best practices for running the charging station based on experience with other sites, including those in similar contexts or geographic locations.

 As discussed under Decide on Ownership Model, both utilities and utility customers can own and operate charging stations.
 In addition to utilities, it is also common for charging network companies to own and operate charging infrastructure on property owned or leased by the site host.
 For example, several charging network companies partner with retail locations such as fast food chains and shopping malls to provide network-owned and -operated direct current (DC) fast charging.